nineninesix-ai/KaniTTS-Finetune-pipeline/README.md

     max_len: 5000
 ```

-**⚠️ Key Point**: Notice each dataset has a **different `speaker_id`**.
+> **Key Point**: Notice each dataset has a **different `speaker_id`**.
 This is crucial for the model to learn to distinguish between speakers!

----

-### 2️⃣ Experiment Configuration (`config/experiments.yaml`)
+### Experiment Configuration (`config/experiments.yaml`)

 This file defines your training experiments.
-You can run multiple experiments with different hyperparameters in a single training run!
+You can run multiple experiments with different hyperparameters in a single training run.

 #### Basic Structure